nbbb24/TCM/readme.md

 ## Usage

-### Model Training
+### Model Training and Evaluation
-You can train either the Vision Transformer, ResNet, or CNN model:
+You can train and evaluate different models:

 1. **Vision Transformer (ViT)**:
    ```bash